 Risk Assessments and Data Categorization

-Risk assessment are the cornerstone of any data security program.
+Risk assessments are the cornerstone of any data security program.
 The original Safeguards Rule mentions risk assessments (see CFR 314.4 (b)), but says little more.

 In the proposed updates, the regulators expand on the risk assessments process.
 In plain English, financial institutions are to have a plan that identifies threats, works out criteria for evaluating the risks in their information systems and data, and then explain how these risks will be mitigated.
 You perform these risk assessment periodically and adjust your controls accordingly.